Kron4ek/Conty/README.md

     ```
     # ./enter-chroot.sh
     ```
 3. Now use `create-conty.sh` to create a SquashFS (or DwarFS) image and create a ready-to-use Conty executable.
 Root rights are not needed for this step.
 By default a SquashFS image with zstd compression (level 19) will be created, however, if you want, you can edit the script and enable DwarFS, select a different compression algorithm and/or compression level.
-If you enabled DwarFS in the script, make sure to change `utils_size` in `conty-start.sh` to the size of utils_dwarfs.tar.gz, this is important.

     ```
     $ ./create-conty.sh
     ```

 For the sake of convenience, there are pre-compiled binaries (utils.tar.gz) of bwrap, squashfuse and dwarfs and their dependencies uploaded in this repo, `create-conty.sh` uses them by default.
 If you want, you can compile your own binaries by using `create-utils.sh`, it will compile all needed programs and create utils.tar.gz.
-If you are going to use your own utils.tar.gz, make sure to set correct `utils_size` in `conty-start.sh`, according to the size of your utils.tar.gz.

 ### Automated (GitHub Actions)